The plot thickens: The battle over books comes at a cost

 They all piled in the car, excited to get a book they'd been waiting for, Simmons recalls.
 "We made it all the way here, and I was like 'Oh my gosh, the library is not even open on a Sunday anymore!'
 So we had to turn around.
 I had a very upset child."

-On one recent weekday, Simmons's daughter spins around the children's section, filling a cart with books.
-As usual, the Dedham-Walker Springs branch is bustling.
+On one recent weekday, Simmons' daughter spins around the children's section, filling a cart with books.
+As usual, the Denham Springs-Walker Branch is bustling.
 In the back corner, a social worker is filing reports from home visits he's just completed.
 Nearby, a young man who works the night shift at a fast food place is here for the Wi-Fi, he says, since he won't have his back until his next paycheck.

 In the children's section, a homeschooling mom goes over the ABCs with her younger kids as her teenager takes a course down the hall on Microsoft Word.
 Another mom seeking an escape from the blistering heat, is treating her two boys to an hour of video games on library computers.
 At a help desk, a guy is asking a librarian for a book on Sacajawea for his wife.
 Another — who's on first-name basis with most the librarians — is here to do genealogical research, and another man who was just laid off is filing for unemployment and looking for a new job at one of dozens of stations in the computer center.

-Note: An earlier version of this story mistakenly referred to the Denham Springs-Walker Branch library as the Dedham-Walker Springs Branch.